NOTE: To Print this form for reference, press CTRL+P and follow prompts on your device.

 * Health Insurance - See below for more information.
 The GMC mandates Guidestone Health for full-time clergy unless conditions for waiver can be met.
 Health insurance is not offered, at this time, for less than full-time clergy.
 In alignment with our total compensation philosophy, the amount of health covered in the total compensation should be determined by the clergy.
 The church will be billed for it, but any amounts not covered by the church can be payroll deducted.

 * Amount of Long-Term Disability / Basic Life - This is also mandatory for 3/4 time appointments (total charge) and above.
 If the clergyperson has been established with the GMC and Guidestone previously, there should be a good billing history to give a solid estimate on this cost.
 If the clergyperson is new, rates are based on pension salary and age.
-Costs will not be accurately known until billed.
-An estimate of $1250 per year, however, should cover most clergypersons.
-Then, once the actual costs is known, pay can be adjusted accordingly.
-This cost is billed to the church and is included in the total compensation calculation.
+The links to the rate table to calculate (at least really close) to the cost are included with the health rate link to Guidestone below.

 * Housing Allowance - See below for more information.
 This is at the discretion of the clergy to help with their tax burden when they are providing their own housing.
 It is paid by the church (usually it's best to have it as a second item on the pay stub) but not included in Box 1 W-2 Income.
 Clergy must justify expenses against this income on their personal returns.
 This is included in total compensation and in the calculation of Pension Salary (without Parsonage)